 1) The air pollution in Ulaanbaatar is seasonal.
 If you come here in the summer, which is when we arrived, the air seems clear and fresh.
 But as autumn brings more and more cold weather (the first night it hit freezing here last fall was September 6), people start having to heat their homes.
 I’ve written about this in a couple of other posts (here and here), but many homes in Ulaanbaatar are not hooked up to the city’s centralized heating system.
 Instead, they are heated by coal-burning stoves, in which people burn whatever they can get their hands on as winter progresses, including old tires, plastic, and trash.
 This causes about 80% of the air pollution in Ulaanbaatar.
 So if you’re only here in the summer, you may not realize what it’s like the rest of the year.

 2) As I mentioned, my exposure to the pollution has been limited compared to most people living here.
 I live close to where I work, so I don’t have a long commute outdoors.
 In my home, I have an air filter that I run 24/7 and the windows and doors are well-sealed.
 I live in a modern apartment that is heated by hot water.
 So my direct daily exposure is limited to when I go outside, and I wear a pollution mask whenever I do, which most people here don’t.
-So as far as exposure goes, I’m lucky.
+So, as far as exposure goes, I’m lucky.
 Emma has a longer commute, so she is out there more, but she’s in a passenger car with somewhat filtered air.
 Her school is well-sealed and has air filters as well, though, so her exposure is limited, too.
 So, as you read this, imagine what it is like for people who don’t have these protective measures.

 3) The air quality fluctuates a lot more than I thought it would.
 I thought once it got bad, it would stay bad until spring.
 But of course not.
 When the wind blows through the valley that the city is in, the pollution gets pushed out.
 And when there is a run of warmer weather, the air also seems to get clearer.
 Last week, the temperatures were much warmer than they had been, as high as 20°F during the day, and -10°F at night (one night it was even -1°F!).
 Over the weekend, we had some decent air quality, with the AQI falling below 100 (still classified as “high pollution” by Plume, my air pollution app).
 But the colder it gets, the worse the air quality gets, so after a few nights of much colder weather, we’re back to “excessive” and “extreme” pollution today.

 I first noticed the air pollution in late September.
 Before that, I had seen the plumes rising from Power Plant #3, which we can see in the distance from our apartment.
 It’s a coal-fired power station in the southwestern part of the city.
 I also noticed the smell of smoke in the air when I went outside, though it wasn’t very strong yet.
 This was about the time Emma brought home an order form for pollution masks from her school.
-We had brought some with us, but these were a different brand, so we thought we would try them out as well.
+We had brought some with us, but these were a different brand, so we thought we would try them out.
 (They turned out to be better than the ones we brought.)
 Nothing says back to school like getting your pollution mask order form!

 I started noticing the pollution on a regular basis after the first week in October.
 I could smell the smoke in our apartment now, especially in the middle of the night.
 The first time I smelled it, I had a typical southern Californian’s reaction: Wildfire!
 Then I remembered where I was, but I couldn’t shake the feeling that it was a fire in our building, and not coming in from the outside.
 This made for several sleep-reduced nights.
 The view from our apartment became increasingly hazy, too.